shegsemmanuel/requirement-analysis/README.md

 Usability: The system must be intuitive and easy for new users to navigate.
 Reliability: The system should have 99.9% uptime.

+# Use Case Diagrams
+Use case diagrams are visual tools that depict a system's functional requirements by showing interactions between system users (actors) and the system's functionalities (use cases).

+Their benefits include providing a clear, user-centric view of system functionality, improving communication among stakeholders by offering a common visual language, aiding in requirement analysis to identify user goals and potential issues, and facilitating project scoping by allowing for a phased development approach.